zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 [^sneer-attractor]: Although curiously, Habryka's detailed description of the sneer attractor doesn't particularly seem to resemble Achmiz's comments in any aspect other than them both involving harsh criticism.
 Habryka writes that "[t]he key component of making good sneer club criticism is to never actually say out loud what your problem is."
 But Achmiz is quite willing to say out loud what his problem is, and is clearly committed to answering clarifying questions at length if his initial complaint was unclear.

+    On the other hand, if Habyrka's attempted sociological explanation of the sneer attractor isn't "load-bearing", and the goal of the moderator action is simply to crack down on sneering in the ordinary sense of the word (["to talk about or look at someone or something in an unkind way that shows you do not respect or approve of him, her, or it"](https://dictionary.cambridge.org/us/dictionary/english/sneer)), the logical target would be Eliezer Yudkowsky, [whose](https://www.lesswrong.com/posts/LvKDMWQ3yLG9R3gHw/empiricism-as-anti-epistemology) [recent](https://www.lesswrong.com/posts/dHLdf8SB8oW5L27gg/on-fleshling-safety-a-debate-by-klurl-and-trapaucius) [work](https://www.lesswrong.com/posts/3q8uu2k6AfaLAupvL/the-tale-of-the-top-tier-intellect) is full of sneering descriptions of [weak examples](https://slatestarcodex.com/2014/05/12/weak-men-are-superweapons/) of views that disagree with him.

 After a discussion of Achmiz's alleged commenting patterns (which I discuss in the next section), Habryka speculates that users will "ultimately give up feeling dejected and like a lot of people on LessWrong hate you."
 Setting aside the obvious irrationality of this inference—there's no good reason to think that one user's persistent questioning of your ideas implies that "a lot" of people "hate" you—it's hard to see the relevance given Habryka's supposed fostering of a culture that understands and rallies behind the aforementioned flag.
 Habryka just told us 900 words earlier that just because you're anxious about others criticizing you or your ideas doesn't mean the website is going to accomodate you!
 Anyone can scroll up and read it.
 And yet when people are hurt by and anxious about Said Achmiz in particular criticizing them or their ideas, the response is to ban Achmiz?
 The disconnect is left unexplained.